ImNotSimon/CrucibleLoader/README.md

 A collection of modding tools for id Software's DOOM: The Dark Ages.
 Official releases and explanations for every available tool can be found on the [Releases Page](https://github.com/FlavorfulGecko5/EntityAtlan/releases)

 ## Atlan Mod Loader
 An entirely new mod loader with vast improvements over the DOOM Eternal mod loader.
-Available on the [https://github.com/FlavorfulGecko5/EntityAtlan/releases]()
+Available on the [Releases Page](https://github.com/FlavorfulGecko5/EntityAtlan/releases)

 ## Atlan Resource Extractor